fifteenhex/buildroot_idosom2d01/README.md

   ```

 - At this point your module should be able to boot into u-boot directly
-  without needing serial and you should be able to boot back into the resuce
+  without needing serial and you should be able to boot back into the rescue
   setup by running:

   ```